mehranqorbanii/music-suggestion-code-challenge/README.md

 ## Improvement

-although this is a complete working code and will do the job done is still can have so many improvements _**EX**_ :
+although this is a complete working code and will do the job done, it still can have so many improvements _**EX**_ :

 * more test must be added to increase coverage and confidence on code (special on edge cased)